 Another important advantage of canned or moist diets over dry chows is that cats have a tendency to drink insufficient water to compensate for a dry chow or kibble diet.
 In the wild, the ancestors of your cat ate a diet of rodents and birds that was about 80% water.
 The signs of dehydration, as in humans, can be nebulous (vague) and only significant over time [ref1 , ref2, ref3].
 More severe dehydration can accompany any disease in which apathy or reduced mobility occurs.
 If you do decide to feed your cat a dry diet, adding warm water to it prior to feeding is wise.
 However, if you do that, the possible increased dental issues need to be thought about too.
 Read some of your options on that here and here.

 Should I Feed A Diet Formulated Especially For Senior Cats ?

 A lot of diets are marketed as “Especially For Senior Cats”.
-You will notice they are vague in describing how and why they differ from the Company’s diets for younger, mature cats.
+You will notice they are vague in describing how and why their "senior" diet differs from the Company’s diets for younger, mature cats.
 They'll add a few ingredients with exotic names, tinker here, tinker there.
-That’s because nobody actually knows what change in their diet formula, if any, might be best for older cats.
+That’s because none of these companies actually knows what changes in their diet formula - if any - might be best for older cats.
 But all major pet food companies feel compelled to offer one.
 Do they have a "Senior's Only" isle of food at your regular supermarket?

 Based on what we we know about older humans (70+), most of these "senior diets" have increased amounts of vitamin D and B6, calcium and fiber, with some added antioxidants and omega fatty acids thrown in for good measure.

 Older cats do seem to have a reduced ability to digest fat and protein.
-Studies found that 50% of cts 15-25 years old are underweight.
-Perhaps that is due to their reduced sense of smell and taste, decreased intestinal absorption, bad teeth or a side effect of one of the common chronic diseases of older cats - particularly hyperthyroidism and kidney disease.
+Some studies have found that ~50% of cats 15-25 years old are underweight.
+That could be due to their reduced sense of smell and taste, decreased intestinal absorption, bad teeth or a side effect of one of the common chronic diseases of older cats - particularly hyperthyroidism and kidney disease.
 We really do not know.
 Several of these "Senior Diets" have fewer calories than those marketed for midlife.
 Be careful about using those if your cat is already thin.
 You can read a study that discusses diets for older cats here.

 So, if you plan to offer your elderly cat a dry diet (which is not my first choice), a “Senior Formula” is a good food.
-But there is not much science to back up the slight formula modifications that have been made.
+But there is not much science to back up the minimal formula modifications that have been made.

 Another problem with “senior” formulas is their one-size-fits-all caloric content.
-Many older cats tend to be too chubby until they reach about 12 years of age.
+Many adult neutered cats tend to be too chubby - until they reach about 12 years of age.
 After that, many become too thin.
 Some gain or loose too much weight somewhat earlier or later.
 Overweight cats need a diet formula that is less caloric while underweight cats need just the opposite.
 It is the carbohydrate content that binds dry kibble during the baking process.
 Grain free does not mean carbohydrate free and these companies have not found a way around the need to have sufficient carbohydrates in their mix to produce dry, baked, cat food.

-Old cats tend to be lean.
-But if your cat is chubby, adding water to its diet helps keep it trim and active in addition to protecting its kidneys.
+If your older cat is chubby, adding water to its diet might help keep it trim and active in addition to protecting its kidneys.
 Up to 30-40% water can be added to dry cat foods. (ref) That can be even more beneficial if your cat's kidneys are not as efficient at filtering out waste as they once were (high blood BUN and Creatinine).